 Android Auto from Google is the tech giant’s rival to Apple CarPlay.
-It allows drivers to connect their Android smartphone to the car and access apps for navigation, music, messaging and, of course, calls.
+It allows drivers to connect their Android smartphone to their car and access apps for navigation, music, messaging and, of course, calls.

 Using the in-car infotainment display, Android Auto offers hands-free access to many of your phone’s functions and features, while keeping your attention on the road.